Jack Canfora: Jericho

-Its subsequent productions were at the Phoenix Theatre in Indianapolis in late October, 2011.
+Its subsequent productions were at the Phoenix Theatre in Indianapolis in late October 2011.
 The Indianapolis Star wrote that "The twisting journey to Jericho is worth it."
-The Florida Studio Theatre production opened April 4, 2012 and ran through June 9 as part of the 2011-2012 Mainstage Season.
-The play was also named to the Orlando Shakespeare Festival's prestigious "Playfest" reading series in April, 2011.
+The Florida Studio Theatre production opened April 4, 2012, and ran through June 9 as part of the 2011-2012 Mainstage Season.
+The play was also named to the Orlando Shakespeare Festival's prestigious "Playfest" reading series in April 2011.

-The play ran Off Broadway at 59E59 Theaters from October, 4th, 2013, to November 3, 2013.
-It starred Jill Eikenberry and received strong review.
+The play ran Off Broadway at 59E59 Theaters from October 4th, 2013, to November 3, 2013.
+It starred Jill Eikenberry and received strong reviews.
 The New York Times praised it especially, calling it "painfully significant, an intelligent intertwining of the nature of grief, cultural identity, fraught relationships and shared tragedy."